 has received a copy of the conflicts of interest policy;

 has agreed to comply with the policy; and

 understands that the GCC is a charitable organization and that in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax-exempt purposes.

 SECTION 13.7.
 Periodic Reviews.
 To ensure that the GCC operates in a manner consistent with its charitable purposes and that it does not engage in activities that could jeopardize its status as an organization exempt from federal income tax, periodic reviews shall be conducted.
 The periodic reviews shall, at a minimum, include the following subjects:

 Whether compensation arrangements and benefits are reasonable and are the result of arm's-length bargaining.

 Whether partnership and joint venture arrangements and arrangements with management service organizations and physician hospital organizations conform to written policies, are properly recorded, reflect reasonable payments for goods and services, further the GCC’s charitable purposes and do not result in inurement or impermissible private benefit.

 SECTION 13.8.
 Use of Outside Experts.
 In conducting the periodic reviews provided for in Article VII, the Corporation may, but need not, use outside advisors.
-If outside experts are used their use shall not relieve the board of its responsibility for ensuring that periodic reviews are conducted.
+If outside experts are used their use shall not relieve the Executive Committee of its responsibility for ensuring that periodic reviews are conducted.